-2022.
-Additionally, on May 16, 2022, the Receiver filed a Sixteenth Interim Fee Application for the Receiver and her Professionals requesting fees and expenses for services rendered from January 1, 2022 through March 31, 2022.
-Just after the Reporting Period, on July 2, 2022, the Court entered an Order approving this Fee Application.
-The fees and expenses requested in those Fee Applications have now been paid in full.
+On May 16, 2022, the Receiver filed a Sixteenth Interim Fee Application for the Receiver and her Professionals requesting fees and expenses for services rendered from January 1, 2022 through March 31, 2022.
+The Court entered an Order approving this Fee Application on July 7, 2022.
+The fees and expenses requested in those Fee Applications were paid in full during the Reporting Period.